-Once upon a time not so long ago, buying a CCD camera for astrophotography meant you needed some serious cash.
-In the early days of this technology, in the late 1990s, such cameras were incredibly cumbersome, expensive and difficult to use.
+Once upon a time not so long ago, the best CCD cameras for astrophotography required some serious cash.
+In the early days of this technology, in the late Nineties, such cameras were incredibly cumbersome, expensive and difficult to use.
 Fortunately the technology has moved on rapidly and today we are spoilt for choice when it comes to finding the best CCD camera for astrophotography.

 Today there is something for almost every budget and experience level.
 This of course means it can be difficult to actually make a decision on what to buy.
 In this guide, we share our pick of the eight best CCD cameras for astrophotography (including some that actually use CMOS sensors), covering all aspects and budget levels.
 We also suggest two conventional cameras at the end, that are a sensible choice for astrophotography if you want a picture that can take pictures when not tethered to your telescope.